tezov/crypter_and_lib/readme.md

 All of thes sources are in Java.
 It won't be updated anymore since right now I working to refactor most of it in Kotlin / Compose (with a full decoupling and depency injection throw multi-modules too)

 Even if I won't update them, I'll be glad to have any feedback and gladly answer to any request.
-I'll public share the new lib refactored in Kotlin and Compose soon.
+Here the public source of the new project [link](https://github.com/tezov/bank)

 Keep in mind, that's all of this was made for learning purpose but still in very robust way.
 Everything is not a waste, but there are lot of improvment possible.
 Mainly about decoupling that's make all this code impossible to pass through testing.